-It is always a pleasure when your pooch becomes a proud mother of Dog Breeds Experts.
-However, a pregnant pet in the household brings a set of new responsibilities to you.
+It’s always a joy when your furry friend becomes a proud mother of adorable puppies.
+However, a pregnant pet in the household brings a new set of responsibilities for you to consider.

-Dogs often give birth at night, although it is not a must.
-A drop in temperature, restlessness, vomiting, shivering, and panting are some signs of labor in your pooch.
+Dogs typically give birth at night, although this is not always the case.
+A drop in temperature, restlessness, vomiting, shivering, and panting are some common signs of labor in your pooch.

-Contact your vet and get advice on labor, and provide a calm environment for your pooch during labor.
+It’s crucial to contact your veterinarian and seek advice on labor, as well as provide a calm and comfortable environment for your furry friend during labor.

 Do dogs give birth at night?